-Creditable coverage for Medicare is coverage that’s considered equal or better than the Medicare standard model.
-If you have creditable coverage, you can opt to delay your enrollments into parts of Medicare without incurring a penalty.
+Creditable coverage for Medicare is coverage that’s as good or better than Original Medicare.
+If you have creditable coverage, you can opt to delay your enrollment into parts of Medicare without incurring a penalty.
 The benefits and costs of Medicare should be weighed when deciding which way to go.

 The most common use of creditable coverage is to delay Medicare Parts B and/or D.

 Unlike Medicare Part A, Part B requires a monthly premium for most beneficiaries.
 If you have creditable coverage for Medicare Part B, you can delay starting your Part B and paying for it.
-If you don’t have creditable coverage, you’ll incur penalties for delaying Part B coverage.
+You’ll incur penalties for delaying Part B coverage if you don’t have creditable coverage.

 Coverage that qualifies as creditable for Medicare Part B includes large employer group plans, federal employee health plans, and union coverage plans.
 You should check with your benefits coordinator for your plan to find out for sure if your plan qualifies.